whitejv/MWPLog/notes/mwp_data_service_plan.md

 *   **Build Process:** These tools are now built as part of the unified CMake build process defined in `log_data/CMakeLists.txt` and the root `CMakeLists.txt`.
 *   **Installation:** They are installed alongside the other project executables into `/home/pi/MWPLog/bin` via `make install`.
 *   **Maintenance Note:** If future changes are made to the InfluxDB schema or core aggregation logic within the `mwp_data_service`, corresponding manual updates may be required for `logit` and `logitdebug` if they need to reflect those changes.

-## 8. Development Progress & Current Status (as of 2024-07-29)

-Significant progress has been made to transition `mwp_data_service` from a single-execution tool to a continuously running, MQTT-driven service.
-The core functionality for dynamic data aggregation based on external requests is now largely in place.

-**Key Accomplishments Since Last Update:**

-*   **Flexible Time Ranges for Queries:**
-    *   The service now accepts a flexible time range string via a command-line flag (`-range` / `-r`) for its *initial* data load.
-This replaced the previously hardcoded range.
-    *   Supported formats include relative durations (e.g., "24h", "7d"), specific month names (e.g., "June", defaulting to the current year), and specific years (e.g., "2023", "2024").
-    *   The `aggregation.QueryAggregatedData` function in `internal/aggregation/aggregator.go` was enhanced to parse these various formats and construct the correct Flux query time parameters (UTC-based for months/years, relative for durations).
-    *   Help text for the command-line flag was updated to reflect these new capabilities.
-*   **Controller 0 / Zone 0 Handling:**
-    *   Modified `InitializeTable` in `internal/datastore/store.go` to specifically include `Zone 0` when `ControllerID` is "0", overriding the general `zone_start_index` from the configuration for this specific controller.
-This ensures data for C0Z0 is correctly processed and included in reports.
-*   **Super Summaries Implementation:**
-    *   The service now calculates and includes "Super Summaries" in its output:
-        *   **Total Irrigation Gallons:** Sum of `TotalFlow` for Controllers 0, 1, and 2.
-        *   **Total Well 3 Gallons:** `TotalFlow` for Controller 3, Zone 1.
-    *   These summaries are calculated in `cmd/mwp_data_service/main.go` after aggregated records are fetched.
-    *   `internal/service/file_writer.go` was updated:
-        *   `WriteDataTableToJSON` now uses a new `ReportData` struct that encapsulates the super summaries and the main `WaterDataTable` details, which is then marshaled to JSON.
-        *   `WriteDataTableAsTextReport` now prepends the text report with these super summary values.
-        *   Initial calls to these write functions (for `watertable_initial.json/txt`) were updated to pass zero values for summaries before any data is queried.
-*   **Transition to Continuous MQTT-Driven Service (Stage 1 - Core MQTT):**
-    *   **MQTT Integration:**
-        *   Added `github.com/eclipse/paho.mqtt.golang` as a dependency.
-        *   `cmd/mwp_data_service/main.go` now initializes an MQTT client, connecting to the broker defined in `config.yaml` (respecting development/production environments).
-        *   The service subscribes to a `range_request` topic (e.g., `mwp/json/log/dataservice/range_request`).
-        *   The service publishes the full `ReportData` (including super summaries and the `WaterDataTable`) as a JSON payload to a `watertable_update` topic (e.g., `mwp/json/log/dataservice/watertable_update`).
-    *   **Application Lifecycle:**
-        *   The `main` function was refactored to run continuously, listening for OS interrupt signals (SIGINT, SIGTERM) for graceful shutdown.
-        *   On startup, it performs an initial data load based on the `-range` command-line flag (cannot be "now") and publishes this initial state.
-        *   A `processAndPublishData(timeRange string)` function was introduced to encapsulate querying, data processing, summary calculation, MQTT publishing, and local file writing (`watertable_latest.json`, `watertable_latest_report.txt`).
-        *   An MQTT message handler (`mqttMessageHandler`) receives new range requests.
-For non-"now" requests, it triggers `processAndPublishData` with the new range.
-    *   **Configuration Update:** Users are reminded to update `config.yaml` with the new `request_topic` and `response_topic` names.
-*   **"Now" Mode Functionality (Stage 2 - Dynamic Updates):**
-    *   **State Management:** Introduced global variables (`isInNowMode`, `nowModeTicker`, `nowModeTimeoutTimer`, `lastNonNowRange`, `nowModeControlChan`, `shutdownChan`) to manage the "now" mode state.
-    *   **`nowModeManager` Goroutine:**
-        *   A dedicated goroutine now manages the lifecycle of "now" mode.
-        *   It listens on `nowModeControlChan` for incoming range requests from the MQTT handler.
-        *   **Entering "Now" Mode:** If `{"range": "now"}` is received:
-            *   Any existing "now" mode is stopped (ticker/timer reset).
-            *   A 1-second ticker (`NowModeUpdateInterval`) and a 60-second timeout timer (`NowModeDuration`) are started.
-            *   `processAndPublishData("-1m")` is called immediately and then on each subsequent tick.
-        *   **Exiting/Interrupting "Now" Mode:**
-            *   If a non-"now" range is received via MQTT: "now" mode is stopped, `lastNonNowRange` is updated, and `processAndPublishData` is called with the new range.
-            *   If another `{"range": "now"}` is received: The current "now" mode is reset (timers restarted).
-            *   **Timeout:** If the 60-second `nowModeTimeoutTimer` expires: "now" mode stops, and `processAndPublishData` is called with `lastNonNowRange` (defaulting to `DefaultRangeAfterNow` like "1h", or the actual last non-"now" range provided).
-        *   **Shutdown:** Responds to `shutdownChan` for graceful cleanup.
-    *   **MQTT Handler Update:** The `mqttMessageHandler` now simply forwards the `payload.Range` to the `nowModeControlChan`, centralizing the logic in `nowModeManager`.
-    *   **Initial Range Constraint:** The `-range` command-line flag explicitly disallows "now" on startup.

-**Current Operational Mode:**

-The application now runs as a continuous service.
-It performs an initial data load based on a command-line specified time range.
-It then listens for MQTT messages on `mwp/json/log/dataservice/range_request`.
-It can process specific time range requests or enter a "now" mode, which provides 1-second updates for 60 seconds before reverting to a default/previous range.
-All data table updates, including super summaries, are published as JSON to `mwp/json/log/dataservice/watertable_update` and also written to local `watertable_latest.json` and `watertable_latest_report.txt` files.

-**Outstanding Items from Previous "Next Steps" (and their current status):**

-*   **MQTT Integration:** Largely complete.
-Client setup, subscription, message handling, and publishing are implemented.
-*   **Service Logic & Main Loop:** Implemented. `main.go` now supports continuous operation and graceful shutdown.
-The `nowModeManager` goroutine handles the dynamic request processing flow.
-*   **Logging:** Still primarily uses `fmt.Printf` and `fmt.Fprintf`.
-Transition to a formal logging solution is pending.
-*   **Error Handling and Resilience:** Basic error handling is in place for MQTT, InfluxDB.
-More advanced retry mechanisms are not yet implemented.
-*   **Configuration Security (InfluxDB Token):** Placeholder token issue still exists.
-Best practice is to use environment variables.
-*   **Refinement & Testing:** Core functionality tested through described scenarios.
-Comprehensive unit testing is an area for future improvement.
-*   **Deployment & Operation:** Scripts (`start_mwp_service.sh`, etc.) would need review/updates for the new continuous operational mode.
-*   **Build System:** Assumed to be functional; CMake and Go build processes handle the application build.

-## 9. Next Steps / Open Questions

-The immediate focus is to transition the application from a one-off execution tool to a continuously running service that responds to MQTT requests.

-*   **MQTT Integration (High Priority):**
-    *   Implement MQTT client setup in `internal/mqtt/client.go` (connect, handle Paho library).
-    *   Subscribe to the `request_topic` defined in `config.yaml`.
-    *   Implement a message callback (`onMessageReceived`) to:
-        *   Parse the incoming MQTT message payload (expected to be a time range string like "24h", "7d", or a simple JSON like `{"range": "24h"}`).
-        *   Validate the requested time range against a predefined set of allowed values or formats.
-        *   If valid, trigger the data aggregation process (passing the time range).
-    *   Implement a function `PublishResults(client MQTTClient, topic string, dataTable datastore.WaterDataTable)` to:
-        *   Convert the `WaterDataTable` into the required JSON array format (iterating through all C/Z, creating objects with C, Z, and `ZoneData` fields).
-        *   Publish the JSON string to the `response_topic`.
-*   **Service Logic & Main Loop (High Priority):**
-    *   Refactor `cmd/mwp_data_service/main.go` to:
-        *   Initialize components (config, data table, InfluxDB client, MQTT client).
-        *   Start the MQTT client and its listeners.
-        *   Enter a main service loop that waits for shutdown signals (or relies on MQTT Paho library's internal looping).
-    *   Develop `internal/service/service.go` to orchestrate the flow:
-        *   On receiving an MQTT request (via a channel or callback from `internal/mqtt`):
-            1. Call `datastore.ResetUpdateStatus(waterDataTable)`.
-            2. Call `aggregation.QueryAggregatedData(influxClient, requestedTimeRange, cfg.InfluxDB)`.
-            3. Loop through query results, calculate GPM, and call `datastore.UpdateEntry(...)`.
-            4. Call `mqtt.PublishResults(...)`.
-    *   Implement OS signal handling (SIGINT, SIGTERM) in `main.go` or `internal/service` for graceful shutdown:
-        *   Disconnect the MQTT client.
-        *   Close the InfluxDB client.
-*   **Logging:**
-    *   Replace `fmt.Printf` and `fmt.Fprintf` with a proper logging solution (e.g., standard `log` package configured for levels and file output based on `cfg.Logging`).
-*   **Error Handling and Resilience:**
-    *   Review and enhance error handling for InfluxDB queries, MQTT operations, file I/O, etc.
-    *   Consider adding retry mechanisms for temporary InfluxDB or MQTT connection issues if the service is intended to be long-running without manual restarts for minor glitches.
-*   **Configuration Security:**
-    *   The `YOUR_INFLUXDB_TOKEN_HERE` placeholder in `config.yaml` must be addressed.
-For production, using environment variables to supply the token to the application is strongly recommended over hardcoding it.
-The application can be modified to read this from an environment variable at startup.
-*   **Refinement & Testing:**
-    *   Thoroughly test the InfluxDB Flux query with various data scenarios.
-    *   Test the MQTT request/response cycle.
-    *   Consider adding unit tests for critical functions (e.g., GPM calculation, time range validation).
-*   **Deployment & Operation:**
-    *   Update/finalize `start_mwp_service.sh` and `stop_mwp_service.sh` scripts to manage the service.
-    *   Configure `cron` jobs or a systemd service for robust, persistent operation and auto-restarts if necessary.
-*   **Build System:**
-    *   Ensure `mwp_data_service/CMakeLists.txt` correctly handles the Go build process, dependencies, and installs the final executable to the `bin/` directory as part of the main project's `make install` target.

-## 10. Status of Existing `log_data` Tools (`logit`, `